 Once the Aha! app is authorized, it will be enabled for any Zendesk agent.
 Your Zendesk agents do not need to be users in your Aha! account.

-New ideas created in Aha! through the Zendesk integration automatically default to a visibility level of not visible in portal.
-However, default visibility settings can be modified for an ideas portal if desired.
+New ideas created in Aha! through the Zendesk integration automatically default to a visibility level of Not visible in portal.
+However, you can change the default visibility settings for your ideas portal.

-Ideas with a visibility setting of not visible in portal will not be visible to Zendesk agents when using the Link idea feature in Zendesk and performing a search for related ideas.
-This is by design as a visibility setting of not visible in portal denotes it is an idea that the product manager does not want others outside of the product management team using Aha! to see.
+Ideas with a visibility setting of Not visible in portal will not be visible to Zendesk agents when using the Link idea feature in Zendesk and performing a search for related ideas.
+This is by design, as a visibility setting of Not visible in portal denotes it is an idea that your team does not want people outside of your Aha! account to see.

 Additional configuration options

-Create ideas as ticket requestor: Disabling this will create ideas as the Zendesk agent.
+Create ideas as ticket requestor: Disabling this will create ideas as the Zendesk agent, not the customer.

 The linked idea requestor email is automatically added as an idea watcher in Aha! to receive status updates through email notifications.
 This can be disabled within the app configuration settings from Settings > Apps > Manage > Aha > App Configuration.

-User permissions may need to change in Aha! based on your company's changing needs.
-For example, perhaps the user who originally authenticated the Aha! app from Zendesk leaves your company or no longer has contributor or product owner access.
 If this is the case, the integration will stop working.
-Zendesk agents will be able to search for ideas but when they attempt to link the idea, the process stalls.
+Zendesk agents will be able to search for ideas but when they attempt to link the idea, the process will stall.
 If this happens, you need to re-authenticate the Zendesk app by following these steps:

 - Uninstall the Aha! app and re-install it in Zendesk following the steps outlined in this article.
 You will not lose any existing data through this process.